SIEMENS LUT 400 |

 SITRANS LUT400, Siemens’ newest ultrasonic controller, features two models that control

-Figure 1: During peak periods, the pump operating range is
+Figure 1: During peak periods, the pump operating range is much smaller than in normal operation, reducing the amount of time pumps must run. |

 In normal operation, the controller will turn on pumps once water reaches the high level set point and then will begin pumping down to the low level set point.
 In economy pumping, the controller will pump wells down to their lowest level before the premium rate period starts, thereby maximizing the well’s storage capacity.
 The controller then maintains a higher level during the tariff period by using the storage capacity of the collection network.
 Pumping in this way ensures compliance with environmental regulations and minimizes energy use in peak tariff periods.